gaffe23/gaffe-ota2/switchy/README.md

 # Switchy - Solution overview

+For this challenge, we're given a `tar.bz2` file.
+First, I decompress it with `tar jxvf 639c6e1ff3e75935601984458f5309f4.tar.bz2`.
+This gives us a file called `7fcdb7907692cbd6ea87600ab11377b3`.

-We get a `tar.bz2` file.
-Decompress it and we get a file called `7fcdb7907692cbd6ea87600ab11377b3`.
-Run `file` on it to try and figure out what it is:
+This is a reverse engineering challenge, so the file is probably an executable, but let's run the `file` command on it just to see what it is:

 	$ file 7fcdb7907692cbd6ea87600ab11377b3
 	7fcdb7907692cbd6ea87600ab11377b3: ELF 32-bit LSB  executable, Intel 80386, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.24, BuildID[sha1]=ed173f80ccccc36c7c25b5093a93f67e28bc0acc, not stripped

-Looks like a binary, so let's run it and see what happens:
+It does look like an executable, so let's run it and see what happens:

 	$ ./7fcdb7907692cbd6ea87600ab11377b3
 	☃▒▒▒▒▒☃Q